MSF2141/Pewlett-Hackard-Analysis./README.md

 # Employee Database Analysis

 ## Objective
-Analysis of the HR data for the PH company to know the number of retiring employes - specifically, the number of retiring employees by job title.
+Analysis of the HR data for the PH company to know the number of retiring employes and employees who are qualified to mentor the next generation of PH employees.

 ## Softwares
 - Quick DBD